Above image: Chicken soup and kreplach, a traditional pre-Yom Kippur fast delicacy

 Since Yom Kippur is a warm-weather 25-hour fast, it’s a challenge.
-A person could be especially susceptible to headaches, extreme weakness, dehydration and hypoglycemia, when blood-sugar levels fall dangerously low.
-With a few precautions and proper preparation for the fast, the dangers can be avoided and the fast can actually be safe and healthy.
-Here’s the practical advice you need for a meaningful Yom Kippur, where you’re free to focus on your soul without any bodily suffering that gets in the way.
+A person could be especially susceptible to headaches, extreme weakness, dehydration and hypoglycemia.
+During a long fast, blood-sugar levels can fall dangerously low.
+But, with a few precautions and proper preparation, the dangers can be avoided and the fast can actually be safe and healthy.
+Here’s the practical advice you need for a meaningful and healthy Yom Kippur.
+You’ll be free to focus on your soul without any bodily suffering that gets in the way.

 Before the fast:

 - 24 hours before the beginning of the fast, try drinking a glass of water during every hour that you’re awake.

 - On the day before the fast, eat salty natural foods like olives and goat cheese.
 These are all the foods that people with edema avoid, for they help retain fluid and therefore prevent dehydration.
 To avoid thirst, stop eating these foods 12 hours before the fast begins, namely all day until sundown.

 - Avoid sugary and starchy foods in the meal before the fast, for they have a high glycemic index (GI) and therefore cause a deeper plunge in blood sugar levels shortly after eating (see adjacent graphic).

 - Eat plenty of good quality protein – eggs, fish and high quality pasture-fed (organic, if available) beef and poultry.
 Protein is satiating and will provide slow-release energy during the fast.
 These are complex food stuffs that require longer time to digest.

 - Stay away from coffee and caffeine for 24 hours before the beginning of the fast.
 Drink herb tea instead and plenty of water.